musarratChowdhury/CodeForcesProblemSolvingCsharp/README.md

 ### PROBLEM SOLVING ON CODEFORCES :

 <p>This repo is created for problem solving.
 SO solve as many as problems you can with c#, And then contribute <a href="#contributing">See Details about How to contribute</a> .This repo also has a section for ALgorithms ,Here you can add different types of algorithms in a class library.</p>
+<p>The goal is collect as many as algorithms possible for problem solving.
+ALso Gather a list of solved problems on Codeforces, <span style="color:tomato">All in one Place</span></p>

 ## Algorithms Listed so Far :